AaryanGusain/StockData/RUN.md

 will be slow, but it is not crashing, just give it a minute!

 ## Plotting
+Outputs a file in the project home directory with the plot

 cargo run plot <file path>